Rayo Vallecano 0-7 Barcelona: Messi and Pedro both net doubles as Catalan giants romp to resounding victory

 The visitors were dominant, finding holes in the Rayo midfield and defensive lines at will.
 However, they were indebted to Pinto once more just after half an hour, the stand-in keeper tipping away Roberto Trashorras’ free kick at full stretch.

 Messi’s brilliance soon put the Catalans out of sight six minutes before the interval, the Argentine waltzing past multiple challenges on the edge of the box before slipping in Keita, who made no mistake from close range.

-Barely a minute into the second half, it was 4-0.
+Barely a minute into the second-half, it was 4-0.
 Sanchez again did the hard work, as he broke free down the left before squaring to Messi inside the area.
-His finish rebounded back off the crossbar, but Pedro was on hand to stroke home the rebound.
+His finish bounced back off the crossbar, but Pedro was on hand to stroke home the rebound.